-But wait!
-There’s more!
-Amongst droughts and deluges, there will more hurricanes and storm surges and floods, there may well be prehistoric diseases coming out of the permafrost, malaria will spread as more regions become hot and humid, the oceans are already acidifying and climate change makes violent conflict more likely and may well have been a defining factor in a lot of the conflict in the Middle East over the past decade.
+Unfortunately, the list just gets longer.
+There will likely be more droughts and deluges and hurricanes and storm surges and floods, there may well be prehistoric diseases coming out of the permafrost, malaria will spread as more regions become hot and humid, the oceans are already acidifying and climate change makes violent conflict more likely and may well have been a defining factor in a lot of the conflict in the Middle East over the past decade.
 If that wasn’t enough, carbon dioxide reduces cognitive function and our air will become even more saturated with particulates and we will struggle to feed the ten billion or so humans of the future on a planet that has drowned or burned most of its arable land.

 (Also, every living thing on this Earth is now full of microplastics.
 That’s not actually a global warming issue but I thought I’d throw it in there as another example of how the actions of modern humanity have permeated every aspect of our natural world.)